 - Unless its absolutely necessary disable all international call access

-- Keep your PBS admin unit in a secure place
+- Keep your phone system administration unit in a secure place

 - Make restrictions to all outgoing calls made after office hours

-- You can track it by monitoring to see if there are a high amount of calls being made at night, on weekends or on public holidays
+- Check regularly to see if there are a high amount of calls being made at night, on weekends or on public holidays

-- You may receive a phone bill from a provider that aren’t even with
+- You may receive a phone bill from a provider that you aren’t even associated with

 - You get a “busy” error message when trying to receive a voicemail